Adri-Glez/filepond-plugin-pdf-preview/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/Adri-Glez/filepond-plugin-pdf-preview/blob/master/LICENSE)
 [![npm version](https://badge.fury.io/js/filepond-plugin-pdf-preview.svg)](https://www.npmjs.com/package/filepond-plugin-pdf-preview)

-The PDF Preview plugin is a Extenxion of FilePond that will render a small preview when the uploaded file is of type PDF.
+The PDF Preview plugin is an Extenxion of FilePond that will render a small preview when the uploaded file is of type PDF.
 It will use the browser native renderer.

 <img src="https://raw.githubusercontent.com/Adri-Glez/filepond-plugin-pdf-preview/main/recDemoPdfFullPage2.gif" width="508" alt=""/>